Instruction: Work Time

 As children become transitional and fluent readers, partnerships often evolve.
 They tend to take place at the end of work time and are generally more focused on the sharing of strategies.
 They may also evolve into book clubs or literature circles.
 Nevertheless, many if not all of the lessons described above would still be relevant.

 Adapted from Growing Readers, Collins, K. (2004)

 Responding to Reading

 These are vitally important for supporting active reading.
-The small size of a post-it notes helps children learn to jot just the most important thing they are thinking.
+The small size of a Post-it Note helps children learn to jot just the most important thing they are thinking.
 Or, they can code their thinking in a way that saves time yet allows them to process their thinking (for example, using a question mark when they are thinking of a question they would like to ask a character or the author).
 Additionally, when you conference with a child or when children work in partnerships, these post-its can work as springboards for conversations.
-The post it strategy is especially helpful with content specific vocabulary development.
-Students can mark key words that were challenging, interesting, or added to their understanding of the reading.
+The Post-it strategy is especially helpful with content specific vocabulary development.
+Children can mark key words that were challenging, interesting, or added to their understanding of the reading.